-Names that used to be in the root pyodide module and were moved to submodules will no longer be available in the root module.
+- Names that used to be in the root pyodide module and were moved to submodules will no longer be available in the root module. - The "message" argument to PyProxy.destroy method will no longer be accepted as a positional argument.